rpdelaney/l4d2-tourney-rules/rules.md

   configuration and plugins.
 - Servers will have enough slots for up to two casters, two camera operators, and an administrator.
-- Servers with tickrate greater than or equal to 100 will be preferred, unless both teams agree to another tickrate.
+- Servers with tickrate greater than or equal to 100 are preferred, unless both teams agree to another tickrate.
 - Servers with [DoS Protection][iptables] are preferred.

 ### 4.1 Home servers